-The Duties of Dental Assistants
+The Role of a Dental Assistant

-- Scheduling and verifying appointments
+- Scheduling and confirming appointments

 - Preparing and sterilizing instruments for dentists